 Students may choose either a 10, 15 or 20 minute presentation length.

 Each presentation room will contain a laptop, projector, and screen.
 It will also contain a table with chairs for the audience or rows of seating.
 Students need to bring their presentation on a flashdrive.

-Students are encouraged to invite their friends and faculty to their presentation time.
-Oral presentation schedules will be finalized by April 16th.
+Students are encouraged to invite their friends and faculty to their presentation.
+Oral presentation schedules will be finalized by the Monday before Intersections.

 Students who choose to have their presentation (either oral or poster) judged, will be assigned up to 3 judges.
 It is desired that at least one judge be outside of your discipline area.
 Judging criteria can be found at: Oral or Poster.

-Students, please remember: SOURCE maintains the latest registration deadline possible (March 21st).
+Students, please remember: SOURCE maintains the latest registration deadline possible.
 The SOURCE office is working hard to prepare for a very successful, fun, and engaging Intersections in four short weeks.
 Your patience and understanding are greatly appreciated, especially concerning communicating specific schedules and final details to you.